simpeter/apd/docs/lab1.md

 ### Detailed Instructions

+(Note: for assignment 1, please use the utah cluster.)
 Instantiate the `cse453repo` profile with 3 machines in `passthru` mode for the experiment and deploy DeathStarBench on all machines, running the hotel reservation workload.
 Then, attach your client and